 This post contains affiliate links.

 I wrote recently, for those who have been following me, that one of my New Year resolutions was to read more books, in numbers that’s 50 and so far it’s going well.
 Up until now, I have read 30 books, and my Goodreads Reading Challenge list says that I am right on track, which makes me happy but also proud.
-If I complete the challenge, it will be a great achievement of this year for me.
+If I complete the challenge, it will be a great achievement for this year for me.

 There is no system of how I chose what to read; yes, I have a ‘to-be-read’ list but I see it more as a list of suggestions that fluctuates, and it happens a lot.
 My TBR grows all the time, and I add books to the list based on a wide range of scientific criteria such as friend recommendations, articles or reviews of bloggers/readers/websites that I like.
 Or book covers that I love, a glance at the bookstore window and seeing something that I want.
 Or a photo of a book on a social media, a pick of my two toddlers decided on by their colour preference at that particular moment, etc.